Whatever stage your business is at, tax planning can provide significant reductions in your tax bill.

 Where the objective is to sell a business, the focus should be on maximising capital gain and minimising tax both on trading profits and on the sale of the whole or part of the business.

 In most cases, business tax planning will go hand in hand with personal tax planning.
-When looking at your tax exposure as business owner, take account of income as well as business-related liabilities.
+When looking at your tax exposure as a business owner, take account of income as well as business-related liabilities.

 Even for unincorporated businesses, the timing of profits and business expenses can be adjusted to achieve maximum tax cash flow advantages.